The Old Ones

 Vornheim is protected by two walls: one circling Inner Vornheim, and another girdling the outskirts of the city.
 Remains of ancient walls are scattered throughout the city.

 Practically speaking, magic is uncommon, and even the simplest cantrip will provoke awe in onlookers.
 Magic is never used as a “technology”.
 However, curious adventurers who plunge into the city will find that there is in fact a great deal of the supernatural below the surface.
+The only magic practiced publicly is that done through the The Church of Vorn, and the Least Priests.

 There are thousands of guilds and organizations in Vornheim, but few are organized or powerful enough to wield influence throughout the entire city.
 It is safe to assume there are at least 2-8 trade (price-fixing) guilds for every profession.
 Associations and small conspiracies metastasize and meld throughout Vornheim like shadows in torchlight, making it difficult, in the interlinked enormity, to clearly divide one from the next.